"Krone" success

 Transport Councillor Ulli Sima (SPÖ) speaks of a challenging project, also because of the land ownership situation.
 At the presentation, district leader Ernst Nevrivy (SPÖ) does not keep his criticism behind the fence: "The Green city councillors simply messed it up back then.
 It would have been easier to implement.
 Now it will be much more complicated and also more expensive."

 Background: The dedication for the residential development on Marlen-Haushofer-Weg took place during the term of office of the Green planning councillors Maria Vassilakou and Birgit Hebein.
-They neglected to connect the new residential buildings and thus the population living there to the Stadlau business park.
+They neglected to connect the new residential buildings and thus the people living there to the Stadlau business park.

 Transport Councillor Sima now wants to get down to business